2012 Catalan regional election

-The 2012 Catalan regional election was held on Sunday, 25 November 2012, to elect the 10th Parliament of the autonomous community of Catalonia.
+A regional election was held in Catalonia on Sunday, 25 November 2012, to elect the 10th Parliament of the autonomous community.
 All 135 seats in the Parliament were up for election.
 It was a snap election, announced on 25 September by President Artur Mas following the pro-independence demonstration in Barcelona on 11 September—the National Day of Catalonia—and the failed talks between President Mas and Prime Minister Mariano Rajoy to give greater fiscal autonomy to Catalonia.

 Despite Artur Mas campaigning to win an absolute majority of seats, Convergence and Union (CiU) suffered an electoral setback which had gone largely unnoticed by opinion polls.
 The Socialists' Party of Catalonia (PSC) also fared poorly, obtaining fewer seats than pro-independence Republican Left of Catalonia (ERC) and ending up as the third parliamentary force overall.
 In turn, ERC regained much of the strength it had loss in the 2010 election and became the main parliamentary opposition party for the first time.
 The People's Party (PP) and Citizens (C's) benefitted from the electoral polarization between the pro-independence and anti-independence blocs, scoring their best results until then, with 19 and 9 seats, respectively.
 The Popular Unity Candidacy (CUP) also entered the Parliament for the first time.